wundahful/dataviscourse-exoplanet-explorer/docs/process_book.md

 While it's disappointing to find that other project contain some major aspects of what I'm trying to achieve, there's still definitely room for improvement and more compelling interactivity.
 I'll need to focus more on the integration aspect with OpenSpace, and I'd like to make some adaptations so that this doesn't become a simple re-implementation project.
 The light transit curve visualization could be a worthwhile addition.

-+++

-# Summary

-## Implemtation Details

-## Design Choices & Challenges

-## Continuing Improvements
-The I noticed late in the game that the API calls don't actually pull the entire data set, but merely the Kepler survey data.
-Since this discovery came late in the process and I hadn't been able to rectify it, I'm continuing to use my cached version of the full dataset in the deployment.